MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/overview.md

 Azure Kubernetes Service works a little differently when run on Azure Stack HCI  than when using it in the Azure cloud:

-- The Kubernetes Service in Azure is a hosted service where much of the Kubernetes management infrastructure (control plane) is managed for you, and both the control plane and your containerized applications run in Azure virtual machines.
+- The Kubernetes service in Azure is a hosted service where much of the Kubernetes management infrastructure (control plane) is managed for you, and both the control plane and your containerized applications run in Azure virtual machines.
 - With Azure Kubernetes Service on Azure Stack HCI, you set up the service directly on your Azure Stack HCI cluster, putting you in control of the control plane, so to speak.
 The control plane, your containerized applications, and Azure Kubernetes Service itself all run in virtual machines hosted by your hyperconverged cluster.

 Once Azure Kubernetes Service is set up on your Azure Stack HCI cluster, it works similarly to the hosted Azure Kubernetes Service: you use the service to create Kubernetes clusters that run your containerized applications.
 These Kubernetes clusters are groups of VMs that act as worker nodes, running your application containers.
 The Kubernetes cluster also contains a control plane, which consists of Kubernetes system services used to orchestrate the application containers.

-Here are a couple diagrams showing how the architectures of Azure Kubernetes Service compare when run in Azure and in Azure Stack HCI.
+Here are a couple simplified diagrams showing how the architectures of Azure Kubernetes Service compare when run in Azure and in Azure Stack HCI.

 :::image type="content" source="media\overview\aks-azure-architecture.png" alt-text="Architecture of Azure Kubernetes Service hosted in Azure, showing how the platform services and most of the control plane are managed by Azure, while Kubernetes clusters to run your containerized applications are managed by the customer." lightbox="image-file-expanded.png":::